AnonymouX47/term-image/docs/source/issues.rst

 Known Issues
 ============

-1. Drawing of images and animations doesn't work completely well with Python for windows (tested in Windows Terminal and MinTTY).
+1. Drawing of images and animations doesn't work completely well with Python for Windows (tested in Windows Terminal and MinTTY).

    * **Description:** Some lines of the image seem to extend beyond the number of columns